U.S. open to North Korea talks despite missile program activity

 In a return to a more usual, strident tone, the KCNA news agency criticized new small-scale military exercises that the United States and South Korea plan to hold instead of a large-scale spring exercise they have called off.

-The news agency said the drills would be a “violent violation” of agreements signed between the United States and North Korea as well as between the two Koreas.
+It said the drills would be a “violent violation” of agreements between the United States and North Korea and between the two Koreas.

-The U.S. and South Korean militaries said last week that they would not carry out a large-scale spring joint military exercises, replacing it with smaller-scale ones.
+The U.S. and South Korean militaries said last week they would not carry out a large-scale spring joint military exercises, replacing them with smaller-scale ones.

 Reporting by Jeff Mason and David Brunnstrom; additional reporting by Mark Hosenball, David Alexander and Tim Ahmann in Washington and Hyonhee Shin and Joyce Lee in Seoul; Editing by Clarence Fernandez and Alistair Bell